 The Financial Cost of Trump’s War in Iran — and How It’s Hitting Americans’ Wallets

-Donald Trump’s war with Iran has escalated dramatically, drawing in other countries in the region, leaving at least thirteen Americans dead, hundreds more wounded, and rattling the global economy.
-But the consequences go beyond the battlefield: Trump’s war carries a staggering financial cost that American families are increasingly paying.
-Energy markets have surged, supply chains are under pressure, and the ripple effects are showing up in household budgets.
+Donald Trump’s war with Iran dragged on for more than 100 days, drawing in other countries in the region, leaving at least thirteen Americans dead, hundreds more wounded, and rattling the global economy.
+But the consequences go beyond the battlefield: Trump’s war carried a staggering financial cost that American families are increasingly paying.
+Energy costs surged, supply chains are under pressure, and the ripple effects are showing up in household budgets.

 These expenses come on top of an already enormous defense budget that has expanded dramatically as Trump increased U.S. military operations around the globe, including strikes in seven different countries with no signs of stopping.
 And they come against the backdrop of the Trump Administration asking Congress to pass a record-breaking $1.5 trillion defense budget, which they propose paying for by slashing programs here at home.